Polyconseil/getconf/README.rst

 getconf
 =======

-The ``getconf`` project provides simple configuration helpers for Python project.
+The ``getconf`` project provides simple configuration helpers for Python programs.

 It aims at unifying configuration setup across development and production systems, respecting the standard procedures in each system: